farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-Flexible-Behavior.md

 title: "Open-Closed Principle by Example: Composable Behaviors"
 ---

-This series clarifies the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) by example.
+This series clarifies the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) with examples.
 This post will customizing behaviors without leaking abstractions between components.
 <!--more-->

 I recommend you read the [series intro post](./2022-09-16-0-Intro-to-OCP.md) if you haven't already.
 It defines the Open-Closed Principle (OCP) and hightlights some motivating questions.